 Facilitated by Frances Brown, Creative Enterprise Manager, London Metropolitan University

-This event has now ended.
-It offered a chance to consider teaching that enables student futures and through the asking of questions of award winning author and educationalist Dr. Colin Jones.
+This event offered a chance to consider teaching that enables student futures and through the asking of questions of award winning author and educationalist Dr. Colin Jones.
 Colin is a teaching expert with a gift to entertain, inform, and to simply make you sit up and think about how your teaching practice…and it certainly did that!
 21 staff from across the University attended and feedback has been very positive (one maybe asking him back from Tasmania to speak at another event).

-Colins talked of by developing a mindset and capability for enterprise and innovation through learning we can add value to research led teaching, as we look to prepare students’ for the challenges of 21 century graduateness.
+Colins talked about how developing a mindset and capability for enterprise and innovation through learning we can add value to research led teaching, as we look to prepare students’ for the challenges of being a 21st century graduate.

-Colin will introduced how his previous life as successful sportsman and founder of an Australian based business, which eventually left him in debt, led him to recognise how teaching philosophies can enable the next generation.
+Colin introduced how his previous life as successful sportsman and founder of an Australian based business, which eventually left him in debt, led him to recognise how teaching philosophies can enable the next generation.

 Return to Events Page